Finnish for busy people

 1.1.
 When saying TO or INTO

-The illative has several different-looking endings (see below), but the meaning is usually quite clear: it means a movement into something or towards something or somewhere.
+The illative has several different-looking endings (see below), but the most common usage is when expressing a movement into something or towards something or somewhere.
 In English you usually use “to” or “into”.
+However, Finnish and English don’t match up when it comes to English prepositions such as “in” and “to”.
+Don’t rely on English too much!
+Translating directly will create issues.

 Finnish English